NBISweden/development-guidelines/README.md

 not do it for you, e.g. `clang-format` or `indent` for C or C++ code, `perltidy` for Perl code, (insert others here, please).

-If you have to choose between a efficient but cryptic or non-intuitive way of doing something and a less efficient or more verbose way of solving the same problem, either provide ample documentation to the non-intuitive approach or do it less efficiently and leave a comment
+If you have to choose between an efficient but cryptic or non-intuitive way of doing something and a less efficient or more verbose way of solving the same problem, either provide ample documentation to the non-intuitive approach or do it less efficiently and leave a comment